Course Outline

 • Case notes, patient history and risk stratification.

-• Clinical cardiovascular assessments and exercise protocols.
+• Clinical cardiovascular assessments and testing protocols.

 • Recognition and interpretation of electrocardiography abnormalities at rest and during exercise.